List of Downton Abbey characters: Lady Rosamund Painswick

 Lady Rosamund Painswick (née Crawley) (played by Samantha Bond) is Robert's widowed sister who lives on her own in London.
-She and her late husband, Marmaduke Painswick, had no children.
+She and her late husband, Marmaduke Painswick, a 3rd generation aristocrat who was the son of a nouveau rich industrialist and was ennobled by inheriting the barony of his maternal grandfather, had no children.
 Rosamund is one of the more headstrong and outspoken members of the family.
 She is devoted to Robert and his family and thus feels it is her duty to speak her mind on every possible occasion, though her interference in her nieces' decisions often has disastrous results.
 For example, Rosamund's influence causes complications and delays Mary and Matthew's engagement during the first two series.
 However, Rosamund also supports Edith throughout Edith's unplanned pregnancy and with finding a way to raise the child.
-The younger Crawleys often use Rosamund's home at 35 Belgrave Square as a place to stay when visiting London, on which occasions Rosamund takes the opportunity to catch up on family gossip.
+The younger Crawleys often use Rosamund's home at 35 Belgrave Square, where she lives alongside her butler, maid, chauffeur and one footman, as a place to stay when visiting London, on which occasions Rosamund takes the opportunity to catch up on family gossip.
+In the Christmas special of the first series, Rosamund had fallen for Jinx Hepworth (played by Nigel Havers), a bankrupted baron living in London.
+Violet, who had been pursued by Hepworth's father in the past, disapproved of this match, warning Rosamund that Hepworth was a fortune-hunter, to which she paid no heed, until Hepworth was discovered in bed with Rosamund's lady's maid (played by Sharon Small), thereby ending the romance.